-In Figure 3.4 we conclude that with transfers of 1 MiB and upwards, the cost of single submission drops.
-As there is still a slight difference, datum size should be even larger.
+In Figure 3.4 we conclude that with transfers of 1 MiB and upwards, the submission method makes no noticeable difference.
 For smaller transfers the performance varies greatly, with batch operations leading in throughput.
-Reese Kuper et al. observed that 'SWQ observes lower throughput between 1-8 KB [transfer size]' [6, pp. 6].
+Reese Kuper et al. observed that 'SWQ observes lower throughput between 1-8 KB [transfer size]' [5, pp. 6].
 We however observe a much higher point of equalization, pointing to additional delays introduced by programming the DSA through Intel DML.

 Another limitation may be observed in this result, namely the inherent throughput limit per DSA chip of close to 30 GiB/s.
-This is apparently caused by I/O fabric limitations [6, p.
+This is apparently caused by I/O fabric limitations [5, p.
 5].